 The Pulpit Rock lookout was first opened to the public in 1935 by Ernest Buttenshaw, the Minister for Lands in the New South Wales government.

 It’s not difficult to spend a few hours at Pulpit Rock to take in the panoramic views of the valley and mountain tops on the other side.
 And without the big crowds, there is more opportunity to take beautiful photos.

 The lookout point at Perrys Lookdown marks the start of a very steep walking track to the Blue Gum Forest at the bottom of the Grose Valley.

 The panoramic views of the Grose Valley and the high sandstone cliffs of Mount Banks from Perrys Lookdown are fantastic.

-The hike down into the valley is a challenging, but also a rewarding bushwalk adventure.
-But do keep in mind though that the climb back out of the valley is one of the steepest climbs in the Blue Mountains!
+The hike down into the valley is a challenging but rewarding bushwalk adventure.
+But do remember that climbing back out of the valley is one of the steepest climbs in the Blue Mountains!

-A 4km firetrail near Blackheath leads to a lookout where not many tourists go.
+A 4 km fire trail near Blackheath leads to a lookout where you typically won’t find too many tourists.

 The Baltzer Lookout stands at the very edge of Burramoko Head, the walled termination of the Burramoko Ridge above Grose Canyon, offering eye-dropping views of the valley and surrounding escarpments.